extemporelang/extemporelang.github.io/_docs/reference/new/generics.md

       (println x)))
 ~~~~

-We could make this function even more generic by using convert (in real code this particular example is best avoided.
-It's usually better to explicitly cast in this situations to prevent unexpected errors):
+We could make this function even more generic by using convert [fn::in real code this particular example is best avoided.
+It's usually better to explicitly cast in this situations to prevent unexpected errors]:

 ~~~~ sourceCode
 (bind-func rgsum:[!b,!a,!a]*